mstksg/inCode/copy/entries/dependent-haskell-1.md

   SNat -> ...   -- in this branch, we have a `KnownNat n` instance
 ~~~

-The way this works is that the data constructor comes "packaged" with a
+Essentially, the data constructor comes "packaged" with a `KnownNat n`
-`KnownNat n` instance.
-In order to create a `SNat :: Sing n`, you need a
+instance.
+In order to create a `SNat :: Sing n`, you need a `KnownNat n`
-`KnownNat n` instance in scope.
-GHC packs up the evidence that that instance
+instance in scope.
+GHC packs up the evidence that that instance exists, and,
-exists, and, when you pattern match on it, you also pattern match out that
+when you pattern match on it, you also "pattern match" out that instance, too.
-instance, too.

-This is essentially the same thing we did with `Network`, above.
-The second
-constructor, `(:&~) :: KnownNat h => Weights i h -> Network h hs o -> Network o
-(h ': hs) o` basically "packages up" the `KnownNat h` instance, and when we
-pattern match on `(:&~)`, we get it back so we can use it/give it to *hmatrix*
-functions.
+Another way you can think of it is that the *creation* of `SNat :: Sing n`
+requires the presence of `KnownNat n`.
+So if you ever pattern match on a
+validly created `SNat`, that means that that instance has to exist, and we can
+use it!

+Now we have enough pieces of the puzzle:

 ~~~haskell
 !!!dependent-haskell/NetworkTyped.hs "randomNet ::"